daringyun/jc/README.md

 # jc
 jc lang is a brand-new compiled language.
-It has both the simple and general syntax of Java and the underlying hardware capabilities of C.
+It has both the simple and general syntax of Java and the underlying hardware capabilities of C. It can directly operate the hardware and absorb the advantages of Rust.
+Good memory management without GC.
+Concurrent programming has both the underlying thread capabilities. , And has the characteristics of a coroutine.
+With jc lang, programmers only need to learn one language, develop system drivers, mobile devices, web, large websites and saas platforms, big data, machine learning are no problem.